Inland Waterway Weather Report

 7-day QPF Totals

-- Lower Mississippi Valley: 0.0” to 1.75” of liquid precipitation, heaviest north and west of Vicksburg, MS.
+• Lower Mississippi Valley: 0.1” to 5.0” of liquid precipitation, heaviest north of Natchez, MS. There is a marginal risk (Level 1/5) for heavy rain each day.

 David Pearson – MVD/NWS Meteorologist, USACE